 Improves and detoxes your lymphatic system.

-Your body flushes out all the toxins it accumulates, like poisons, cancerous cells, infectious viruses and heavy metals, through the lymph system.
+Your body flushes out all the toxins it accumulates, like poisons, cancerous cells, infectious viruses, and heavy metals, through the lymph system.
 Your lymph nodes are small glands that filter out fluid that circulates through the lymphatic system.
 Rebounding exercise helps this system function better by moving the body that keeps the flow moving efficiently and effectively.
-The glands are stimulated by the jumping and gets rid of more toxins.
+The glands are stimulated by the jumping and get rid of more toxins.

 Improves the endocrine and immune systems.

 A healthy endocrine system relies on the body detoxing harmful toxins and chemicals.
 As we know that rebounding assists in improving detoxification, it also improves the endocrine system and keep hormones in balance.
 As for the immune system, it strengthens because the bouncing supports tissue repair and many immune cells grow in size and are able to fight off more bacteria, infections, viruses and even cancer cells.
 The more active these cells are, the better!

 As you jump, you are helping the circulation of the body and preventing from blood to pool, or gather, in the veins causing blood clots.
 This also helps lower blood pressure.
 As for the heart, you improve its tone and muscle quality by increasing the coordination of the fibers as it pumps blood out of the heart during each beat.